FontysVenlo/esd-workshop-arangodb_esd/workshopExercises.md

 #### Exercise 1

 1. Create a database with three collections:
- - owner;
+ - owner (document collection);
- - car;
+ - car (document collection);
- - car ownership (edge collection);
+ - carOwnership (edge collection);

-2. Create and enforce schemas for each collection.
+2. Create and enforce schemas for each collection: (move to different, more advanced exercise?)
+ -
  - **Attention!** In edge collections, the "_from" and "_to" fields also have to be defined as part of the schema.

 3. Insert multiple entries into these collections (around 10-20 for each).